-assess how social welfare and economic policies impact the delivery of and access to social services;

-apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
+- a. use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services; and - b. apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, racial, economic, and environmental justice.

-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies;
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities

-use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies.
+- a. apply knowledge of human behavior and person-in-environment, as well as interprofessional conceptual frameworks to engage with clients and constituencies; and - b. use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies.

-Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities collect and organize data, and apply critical thinking to interpret information from clients and constituencies;
+Competency 7: Assess Individuals, Families, Groups, Organization, and Communities